 Mirror carp are geographically somewhat more home in Europe, where they were bred, and North America.
 They got their name from the fact that their round, silvery and shiny fins sometimes resemble small mirrors.

-Is It Easier to Catch Commons or Mirrors?
+Is It Easier to Catch Common Carp or Mirror Carp?

 Find out what type of carp is more common in your local waters and challenge yourself to catch the one that is less common.
 That can give you an extra kick when carp fishing.